Lots of Rhubarb-Trivia

-So, we know you can dye an egg, dye hair or even your sweater with it.
+So, we know you can dye an egg, dye hair or even make yourself a sweater with it.
 You can even use rhubarb fiber to make a nice homemade paper.
+You can also make a stepping-stone or a birdbath out of a rhubarb leaf.

 But, did you also know...